April 30, 2022

 Booking Your Room

 It's no secret that repeaters who have been to previous BTTIs get first dibs on rooms based on the number of times they've attended.
 I know this can be intimidating and give the impression that the event could sell out before the public sale date, but the good news is that this has never actually happened.
-There have been a few times when it sold out within a few days of the public sale, and one year it sold out within minutes of going live to the public (Cancun), but the last few haven't had that kind of rush.
 What will happen, though, is certain room types start to sell out.
 You may not be able to get your first choice of room type, but there are no bad rooms anywhere, and you get to participate in everything regardless of which room you choose.
+Rooms do go really quickly as soon as the public sale begins, so do your best to plan accordingly.

 If you can't book right away and rooms do sell out before you have a chance, this doesn't mean you're just out of luck until the next one.
 Island Gigs offers a waiting list and continues to contact people in order as rooms open up, and fans are also allowed to sell their own rooms when their plans change.
 This always happens, and every single year fans buy last minute rooms from each other.
 If you're serious about going, keep an eye out, ask around, and keep saving like you're going.
 You might have to wait a few months, but odds are good that you'll find a room if you don't give up.